toastisme/OpenGOAP/README.md

     {
         /*
          * Move towards wood store
-         * If at wood store deposite wood and call
+         * If at wood store deposit wood and call
          * worldState.AddTemporaryState("WoodHarvested, true")
+         * TemporaryStates are automatically removed when the action completes
+         * This is useful for states that are no longer relevant after the action completes, and saves you needing to
+         * remember to remove it manually.
          */
     }
 }
 ```
-This action has a precondition of `"HoldingWood" being true`, and so we could have another action `Action_PickUpWood`, which picks up the nearest wood, given the precondition `"WoodNearby"` is true.
+This action has a precondition of `"HoldingWood" == true`, and so we could have another action `Action_PickUpWood`, which picks up the nearest wood, given the precondition `"WoodNearby"` is true.
 This preconditon in turn could be in the `effects` dictionary of both `Action_ChopDownTree` and `Action_LookAround`.
-The latter could have a higher cost than the former, and so would only be selected by the `GOAPPlanner` if, say, the `GameObject` did not have an axe.
+The latter could have a higher cost than the former, and so would only be selected by the `GOAPPlanner` if, say, the `GameObject` did not have an axe. `Action_LookAround` could have no `preconditions`, and so would always be viable from the current `WorldState`.

 To have a `GameObject` utilise these behaviours simply add the goal and action scripts, along with a `GOAPPlanner` and `WorldState` script to the `GameObject` as components.
-The global `StateSet` can be kept on a separate `GameObject` and added in the inspector on the `WorldState` component, or added in code via `WorldState.SetGlobalState(StateSet)`.
+The global `StateSet` is kept on a separate (empty) `GameObject`.
+This can be added in the inspector on the `WorldState` component, or added in code via `WorldState.SetGlobalState(StateSet)`.

 ### Visualisation and Debugging

 The `GOAPPlanner` has a boolean `Display Planner` in the inspector.
-If this is set to true, when clicking on `GameObject` in the Hierarchy navigation bar, a `GUIPlanner` window will be displayed of the current active plan, and the priorities of all goals.
+If this is set to true, when clicking on the `GameObject` in the Hierarchy navigation bar, a `GUIPlanner` window will be displayed showing the current active plan, and the priorities of all goals.
 For a given `GOAPGoal`, if `PreconditionsSatisfied() == false`, the goal will be greyed out.

 Additional debugging can be done by adding a `GOAPLogger` to the scene.
-This contains a logger for the active plan and one for the planner, which can be assigned to a `GameObject`'s `GOAPPlanner` in the inspector.
+This contains a logger for the active plan and another for the planner, which can be assigned to a `GameObject`'s `GOAPPlanner` in the inspector.
 These can be turned on or off individually on the loggers themselves, in the inspector, by selecting `Show Logs`.
 The Planner logger will print log statements for each step through the A* process when finding the optimum plan.
 The ActivePlan logger will essentially print log statements with the same information as the `GUIPlanner` window, but this can still be useful (for example for identifying if plans are being selected/completing instantly, repeatedly, due to a condition in `WorldState` not being reset correctly).